 If cargo falls off a truck and causes injury or death, the truck driver, the shipping company, the truck loader, and the trucking company can all be liable for the falling cargo.
 If the truck loader used faulty equipment to load the cargo onto the truck, the equipment manufacturers might also face liability.

 Most truckers, trucking companies, and equipment manufacturers carry commercial insurance policies.
-These policies typically cover claims for accidents caused by falling cargo, but this insurance coverage does not necessarily preclude accident victims from pursuing legal action against these parties.
+These policies typically cover claims for accidents caused by falling cargo, but this insurance coverage does not necessarily preclude accident victims from pursuing legal action with truck accident lawyers against these parties.
 A truck accident attorney can help you better understand how insurance policies apply to truck accident and wrongful death lawsuits.

 Remedies if Falling Cargo Caused You or Your Loved One Harm

 In truck accident cases, many accident victims can recover substantial monetary damages.
 Compensation for your injuries can include past medical bills, lost wages due to long-term job absence or loss, ongoing and future medical care, pain and suffering, and mental and emotional trauma.

 In collisions involving falling truck cargo, accident victims can pursue legal action against the individual truck driver, the trucking company, and third parties who assisted in scheduling the delivery and loading the cargo onto the truck.
 Pursuing legal action against multiple parties, with the help of truck accident lawyers, can potentially result in a more significant payout for your injuries.

 If falling cargo caused an accident that killed someone you love, a wrongful death claim might help you recover monetary damages for your lost family member’s medical expenses, funeral costs, and the loss of financial and emotional support.

-If cargo falling off of a truck caused an accident that injured you or killed a loved one, a truck accident attorney can help you receive the compensation you deserve.
-A truck accident attorney can assist with investigating your accident, preparing your legal claim, interpreting complex legal concepts and jargon, and evaluating potential settlements.
-An 18 wheeler accident attorney can also help gather evidence that strengthens your case, including medical bills, treatment logs, police reports, and insurance reports.
+If cargo falling off of a truck caused an accident that injured you or killed a loved one, truck accidents attorneys could help you receive the compensation you deserve.
+A truck accident lawyer can assist with investigating your accident, preparing your legal claim, interpreting complex legal concepts and jargon, and evaluating potential settlements.
+An 18-wheeler accident lawyer can also help gather evidence that strengthens your case, including medical bills, treatment logs, police reports, and insurance reports.